Congratulations on planting a new tree!

 Trees need to be watered regularly during their first three summers after planting to survive.
 Water newly planted trees with 10-15 gallons of water once a week throughout the summer and during other dry spells.
 A dry spell can be characterized by two to three weeks without significant rainfall in the summer or winter.

 Water slowly so that moisture soaks deeply into the soil and water doesn’t run away from the root zone.
 Mulching is a great way to hold water in the soil for your new trees.
-Our videos offer quick tips on how to use slow-drip watering systems such as an ooze tube or a five-gallon drilled bucket to water your trees more effectively.
+Our videos offer quick tips on how to use slow-drip watering systems such the five-gallon drilled bucket to water your trees more effectively.
 Friends of Trees sells ooze tube watering bags at our office for $18 each.
 Please call in advance to check availability.

 Mulch reduces evaporation, delivers organic nutrients, and helps prevent the growth of weeds.
 It is very important to mulch your new trees.
 Mulching prevents lawn mowers and string trimmers from getting close to the tree and damaging the trunk, which is the number two cause of tree failure.
 Mulching is second to watering in importance to the health of newly planted trees.